A Warm Welcome to the Governor’s Page

-We help to keep your children safe through our responsibilities for safeguarding, including health & safety and child protection.
+We help to keep your children safe through our responsibilities for safeguarding, including health & safety, site security and child protection.

-We are also here to help support the staff in any way we can to make our school a great place to work.
+We also check staff workload is not too demanding and support staff in any way we can to make our school a great place to work.

-You will also see governors volunteering their time to help with your children’s education, be it reading, helping out with school visits or different clubs.
-They come from all different walks of life giving us a wide range of experiences and skills to draw on to make a well-rounded governing board.
-Our governors are truly part of the Abbey Hill community.
+Where we are able to, we volunteer our time to help in school e.g. hearing children read, helping on school visits or at school clubs.
+We come from all different walks of life and have a wide range of experiences and skills to draw on to make a well-rounded governing board.
+Our governors are truly part of the Abbeyhillian community.

 We are also here to listen to your views and concerns and if you see us around school feel free to say hello.
 We are always happy to hear your feedback.

 On a personal note I believe that being a governor is a privilege and I find it a very rewarding experience.
 I have learnt a lot about the many different things involved in managing a school and giving children the best possible opportunities in life.
 It is more than worth the time it takes knowing that we are helping to make a difference to children’s education and lives.

 Thank you for the ways in which you all support our school – I believe that if we all work together as parents, governors and staff we can offer the best possible start in life for our Abbeyhillians.

 Abbey Hill Governing Body Information

 All governors at Abbey Hill are volunteers.
 The governing body is made up of Local Authority governors, parent governors and staff governors.
 We also have people from the local community called co-opted governors.
 Each member brings their own viewpoint, ideas and skills to the governing body.